ELLA ARMSTRONG CAVE

 Ella Armstrong does not require special permission or a release form for caving trips for regular users.

-Special use groups such as summer camps, church groups, and school groups are asked to contact the NCC special use coordinators to schedule trips into the cave.
+Special use groups such as summer camps, church groups, scouts, and school groups are asked to contact the NCC special use coordinators to schedule trips into the cave.
 Due to the vertical nature of the cave, Ella Armstrong is not recommended for special use groups.

 - Standard caving gear will be required.
 This includes helmet with a chinstrap; three (3) sources of light, one of which is mounted to the helmet.